 The couples sticking with their original wedding date were, on the whole, taking steps to make their day as safe as possible.

-2. Nearly half were introducing measures like hand sanitising stations and masks
+1. Nearly half were introducing measures like hand sanitising stations and masks.

-3. More than two in five couples were mixing up their seating arrangements, either by moving to an outdoor ceremony, creating an alternative layout, or spacing out their guests
+3. Two in five couples were mixing up their seating arrangements, either by moving to an outdoor ceremony, creating an alternative layout, or spacing out their guests.